webgeistdev/website/_pages/about.md

 ### You want to hire me, need help with something or just want to talk?

-Head over to [https://tavonius.de](my V-Card website), there you find all the things you need to contact me.
-I could just leave my email address here, but that would be to easy.
+Head over to [my V-Card website](https://www.tavonius.de), there you find all the things you need to contact me.
+I could just leave my email address here, but that would be too easy.
 Or would it? ;-)